rotki/rotki/docs/api.rst

               "tx_hash": "0x6905f4d1843fb8c003c1fbbc2c8e6c5f9792f4f44ddb1122553412ee0b128da7",
               "log_index": 221
           }],
-        },
         "message": "",
       }

-   :resjson object result: The result of the Eth2 staking deposits for all of the user's accounts.
+   :resjson result list: The Eth2 staking deposits for all of the user's accounts.
 Contains a list of the deposits.

-   :resjson from_address: The Eth1 address that made the Eth2 deposit.
+   :resjson from_address string: The Eth1 address that made the Eth2 deposit.
    :resjson pubkey string: The Eth2 public key for which the deposit was made
    :resjson withdrawal_credentials string: The Eth2 withdrawal credentials with which the deposit was made
    :resjson deposit_index int: The index slot for which the deposit was made.
 NOT the same as the validator index.